2008 Centurion Boats at the Glen

 The layout of Watkins Glen International NASCAR uses.

 The 2008 Centurion Boats at the Glen was the twenty-second race of the 2008 NASCAR Sprint Cup season and the second and final road course event of the season.
 The 90-lap, 220.5 mi race was held on August 10, 2008, at Watkins Glen International Raceway in the New York namesake village.
-ESPN carried the race at 1 pm US EDT and MRN along with Sirius Satellite Radio had radio coverage starting at 1:15 pm US EDT.
+ESPN carried the race at 1 pm EDT and MRN along with Sirius Satellite Radio had radio coverage starting at 1:15 pm EDT.